Abdelilah-99/market-place/README.md

 ## Supporting Documentation

-More focused documentation lives in `docs/`, including:
+More focused documentation lives at the repository root and in `docs/`, including:

 - `docs/TESTING_GUIDE.md`
 - `docs/FRONTEND_CONFIGURATION.md`